 Example input file

 Excerpt 1.
 Sample content of a CSV input file.
-Note, the empty value (third in the last row) and text values surrounded with double quotes.

 Input file specification